+The segments in the blood glucose test strips market are based on the type of the reactive enzyme used in the strips—glucose oxidase and glucose dehydrogenase, and by the type of the electrode used— thick film, thin film, and optical.

-The blood glucose test strips market on the basis of technology can be classified as:
+The blood glucose test strips that are based on the type of the reactive enzyme will be referred to as blood glucose test strips by technology hereon forward.
+Blood glucose test strips by technology include:

 Glucose Oxidase-based Blood Glucose Test Strips – This segment comprises blood glucose test strips based on glucose oxidase.
-Glucose oxidase is a chemical used in liquid and powder glucose laboratory reagents, urine test strips, colorimetric blood glucose test strips and biosensors for blood glucose monitoring.
-Glucose levels of these strips are determined by a commercially available enzymatic spectrophotometric glucose oxidase method.
-The sensor on these strips are more substrate specific, hence the probability of a negative result is slightly higher than other sensor based test strips.
+Glucose oxidase is a chemical used in liquid and powder glucose laboratory reagents, urine test strips, colorimetric blood glucose test strips, and biosensors for blood glucose monitoring.
+These strips determine glucose levels by a commercially available enzymatic spectrophotometric glucose oxidase method.
+The sensors on these strips are more substrate specific, hence the probability of a negative result is slightly higher than with other sensor-based test strips.

 Glucose Dehydrogenase-based Blood Glucose Test Strips – This segment includes blood glucose test strips with glucose dehydrogenase sensors.
-Glucose dehydrogenase is an enzyme or protein catalyst used to accelerate the oxidation of glucose to gluconic acid.
+Glucose dehydrogenase is an enzyme or protein catalyst that is used to accelerate the oxidation of glucose to gluconic acid.
 Glucose dehydrogenase is less susceptible than glucose oxidase to common interferences.
-Glucose dehydrogenase-based test strips are recommended for greatest accuracy and specificity as cross-reactivity from other blood sugars such as maltose, galactose or xylose is nil.
+Glucose dehydrogenase-based test strips are the most accurate and specific of the strips as cross-reactivity from other blood sugars such as maltose, galactose or xylose is zero.
 These strips are also less expensive than glucose oxidase-based test strips.

-Glucose dehydrogenase pyyroloquinolinequinone (GDH-PQQ) are also used as sensors on blood glucose test strips.
-GDH-PQQ based test strips are not widely used because they do not provide specific results compared to other sensor based test strips.
-This is due to interference with certain products such as peritoneal dialysis solution, immunoglobulin preparations containing maltose and radioimmunotherapy agents.
+Glucose dehydrogenase pyroloquinolinequinone (GDH-PQQ) is also used as a sensor on blood glucose test strips.
+GDH-PQQ-based test strips are not widely used because they do not provide specific results compared to other sensor-based test strips.
+This is due to the interference of certain products such as peritoneal dialysis solution, immunoglobulin preparations containing maltose and radioimmunotherapy agents.

-The blood glucose test strips market on the basis of electrode or material used can be classified as:
+The blood glucose test strips that are based on the type of electrode used include :

-Thick Film Electrochemical Blood Glucose Test Strips – Thick film electrochemical blood glucose test strips are composed of several layers such as the analytical layer, separating layer and support layer.
-Each strip contains printed working and reference electrodes, coated with reagents and membranes.
+Thick Film Electrochemical Blood Glucose Test Strips – Thick film electrochemical blood glucose test strips are composed of several layers such as the analytical layer, separating layer, and support layer.
+Each strip contains printed working and reference electrodes that are coated with reagents and membranes.

-Thin Film Electrochemical Blood Glucose Test Strips – Thin film electrochemical blood glucose test strips consist of glucose enzyme electrode relied on a thin layer of enzyme glucose oxidase, entrapped over an oxygen electrode via a semi-permeable dialysis membrane.
+Thin Film Electrochemical Blood Glucose Test Strips – Thin film electrochemical blood glucose test strips consist of glucose enzyme electrodes on thin layers of enzyme glucose oxidase, entrapped over oxygen electrodes via semi-permeable dialysis membranes.

-Optical Blood Glucose Test Strips – Optical blood glucose test strips are based on fiber optic and planar devices utilizing absorption, scattering, polarization, reflection and interference of light.
+Optical Blood Glucose Test Strips – Optical blood glucose test strips are based on fiber optic and planar devices utilizing the absorption, scattering, polarization, reflection, and interference of light.

-Blood glucose test strips find applications in following types of blood glucose measurement tests –
+Blood glucose test strips find applications in the following types of blood glucose measurement tests –

-Disposable Fasting Blood Sugar Test – This test is used for determining blood glucose levels before the intake of food or after fasting for 8-10 hours by the patient.
-In this test, a disposable blood lancet is used to obtain a drop of blood sample, placed on a disposable test strip, and then inserted into glucometer to calculate glucose level in blood.
+Disposable Fasting Blood Sugar Test – This test is used for determining blood glucose levels before the intake of food or after fasting for eight to ten hours.
+In this test, a disposable blood lancet is used to obtain a blood sample which is placed on a disposable test strip and then inserted into a glucometer to calculate the glucose level in the blood.
 A fasting blood glucose level of 7.0 mmol/L or more indicates the presence of diabetes.

-Postprandial Blood Sugar Test – Postprandial blood sugar test is used for postprandial or post-meal blood glucose measurement, which is commonly taken two hours after consumption of a meal.
-A postprandial blood glucose level under 8.5 mmol/L indicates the presence of type 2 diabetes, whereas a level under 9 mmol/L indicates type 1 diabetes.
+Postprandial Blood Sugar Test – The postprandial blood sugar test is used for postprandial or post-meal blood glucose measurement, which is commonly taken two hours after the consumption of a meal.
+A postprandial blood glucose level under 8.5 mmol/L indicates the presence of type IIII diabetes, whereas a level under 9 mmol/L indicates type I diabetes.